Are you getting a good night’s sleep? Is loud snoring keeping you or your partner awake at night?

 Diagnosing Sleep Apnea

-Diagnosing a sleep-related breathing disorder such as OSA typically involves the dentist as well as the patient’s physician and/or other specialists.
+Diagnosing a sleep-related breathing disorder such as Obstructive Sleep Apnea typically involves the dentist as well as the patient’s physician and/or other specialists.
 Diagnostic imaging such as x-rays may be done to examine the airway and look for signs of blockage.
-A sleep study may be performed, either at home or at a specialist’s office, to evaluate the quality of sleep.
+A sleep study may be performed, either at home or at a specialist’s office, to evaluate the quality of your sleep.

 Treatment for Sleep Apnea

 Left untreated, OSA can significantly increase the risk of stroke, heart attack, and impact the severity of systemic disease, such as diabetes.
 Patients with OSA repeatedly stop breathing throughout the night!
 This reduces oxygen flow to internal organs and causes you to wake up with a loud snore, as breathing is restored.
 Although many patients are unaware of their snoring, many experience similar daytime symptoms related to the disorder.

 Common Symptoms of Sleep Apnea: